Homemade buckeyes are the perfect no bake treat for peanut butter and chocolate lovers.

 Did you make this buckeye recipe?
 Tag me @pookspantry on social media!
 I’d love to see your version!

 Tip: If you want a thinner coating, dip when the chocolate is warmer.
 If you want a thicker coating of chocolate, let the chocolate cool more.
 The chocolate will become thicker as it cools, giving you a thicker layer.
 If you have an 8 oz glass canning jar, this makes the BEST vessel for holding your chocolate to dip the buckeyes.
 It's the perfect size, depth, etc. I used a small cookie scoop (about 1 tbsp) to make these buckeyes.
 You may end up with more or less depending on the scoop you use.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information calculated by a third-party company as a courtesy.
+It is intended as a guideline only.

 Serving Size: 1